 The Olowalu Reef is located 600 feet to 3,000 feet offshore and is roughly 2,500 feet wide.
 The water clarity close to shore is known to be very murky and improves dramatically as you snorkel out.
 Some snorkelers have estimated the visibility to be up to 120 feet at the outer edge of the reef.
-However, one about 1% of the snorkelers who come to Olowalu ever swim out far enough from the beach to get to the clear waters.
+However, only about 1% of the snorkelers who come to Olowalu ever swim out far enough from the beach to get to the clear waters.
 While most snorkelers access Olowalu reef from the namesake beach, there are several snorkeling tour companies that have guided trips to the outer reef edge where you're likely to see them moored in the afternoons.

 The Olowalu Reef snorkeling is particularly popular on windy afternoons when other Maui snorkeling dive sites are closed out.
 The West Maui Mountains protect this zone, and the water clarity and surf stay good on these windy days.
 While most snorkeling dive sites on Maui are best in the morning before the winds kick up, the snorkeling off Olowalu is not too bad in the afternoon since it is well protected.
 Just make sure to avoid this site in high surf.

+The Olowalu Reef (aka Coral Gardens) is located 600 feet offshore of Olowalu Beach in water ranging from 3 to 25 feet deep.
 Over the past decade, many local snorkelers have noticed a decline in the health of the Olowalu Reef.
 But, it still provides habitat to excellent biodiversity.
 In addition to the black-tip reef shark nursery and manta ray cleaning station, you may encounter butterflyfish, parrotfish and green sea turtle cleaning stations.

 The Olowalu region is an important area to native Hawaiians.
-In the past, ancient Hawaiians were densely populated in Olowalu since it is one of the largest and deepest vallies in West Maui.
+In the past, ancient Hawaiians were densely populated in Olowalu since it is one of the largest and deepest valleys in West Maui.
 Some of the best petroglyphs on Maui are found here on a basalt cliff.
 In more recent history, it was the site of the Kalolopahu, known as the Olowalu Massacre where locals were slaughtered in 1789.